Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 Revolut's competitive advantage in the payment security space

 By becoming an early adopter of passkeys, Revolut is positioning itself as a leader in payment security innovation.
-This could result in several competitive advantages: enhanced user trust due to improved security measures, attraction of security-conscious customers, and potential for faster and more seamless payment experiences compared to competitors.
+This results in several competitive advantages:

 Future Prospects for Revolut